iaverypadberg/Spaghettinet-Training/README.md

 ## Environment Configuration

 Arriving at this configuration took some time, but in the end it was pretty simple.
-I am training on a GPU, hence i install tensorflow-GPU instead of just plain tensorflow=1.15
+I am training on a GPU, hence I install tensorflow-GPU instead of just plain tensorflow=1.15

 You will first need to installl miniconda/conda.
 Then run this command: